Home

 The bottom line is that a data-driven view of your ICP that everyone can buy into is critical.
 But how can you get there?
 Here are the steps I, as Primer's Head of Sales, recommend:

-Step 1: Spend time together understanding the objective of building your ICP
+Step 1: Spend time together understanding the objective of building your Ideal Customer Profile

 Identify each team’s use case for an ICP.
 For example, marketing wants an ICP definition to help with targeting criteria while the product team wants it in order to create a product roadmap.
 Figure out how to create a central ICP definition that can extend into each of those use cases.